Treatments

 TOTAL HIP REPLACEMENT

 I perform over 100 Total Hip Replacements per year.
 I have very low infection and dislocation rates.
-Minimally Invasive Surgery is performed in selected patients.
-The SuperPATH Total Hip Replacement approach is one of such minimally invasive surgery option.
+Minimally Invasive Surgery is performed in all patients.
+The Mini-Posterior Total Hip Replacement approach is one of such minimally invasive surgery option and I have performed around 1500 such hip replacements.
 Each case requires a different implant and technical solution.
+I have started to perform the Direct Anterior Approach to the hip and at times also using the Anterior-PATH technique.
+These Anterior Approaches are muscle sparing and provide a speedier early rehabilitation with less early postoperative restrictions required but they do not seem to have an advantage beyond the 3rd month after surgery.
 You will receive a full explanation of what procedure you will benefit most from and why.
 ERAS (enhanced rehabilitation and surgery) protocols are used in all my hip replacements.

 TOTAL KNEE REPLACEMENT

 I perform around 100 knee replacements per year.
 The vast majority are Total Knee Replacements.
 I use Medial Pivot Knee Replacement implants that have been shown to provide a more natural feel after knee replacements and more stability with patients achieving higher activity and satisfaction scores.
-Patient Specific Guides (PROPHECY) for personalised positioning of knee replacement implants provides greater accuracy of alignment and a theoretical better long term survival for the implants.
+I have performed around 1200 such knee replacements.
+I do offer also Robotic Assisted Knee Replacements with the ROSA robot, which is very accurate for positioning the implant but I am not enthused by the design of the implant used in that type of surgery, hence, I do not routinely perform knee surgery using the robot.
 ERAS protocols are used in all my knee replacements.

 KNEE ARTHROSCOPY